ampproject/amphtml/extensions/amp-next-page/amp-next-page.md

 configure this `amp-next-page` component.
 This must be a CORS HTTP service.
 The URL's protocol must be HTTPS.

+[tip type="important"]
-{% call callout('Important', type='caution') %} Your endpoint must implement
-the requirements specified in the CORS Requests in AMP spec. {% endcall %}
+Your endpoint must implement the requirements specified in the [CORS Requests in AMP](https://amp.dev/documentation/guides-and-tutorials/learn/amp-caches-and-cors/amp-cors-requests) spec.
+[/tip]

 The `src` attribute is required unless a config has been specified inline.

 ### `max-pages` (optional)

 The maximum number of pages to load and show to the user.
-When this number is exceeded, the footer box will be shown with links to the remaining articles.
+The maximum number should be less than the total amount of pages.
+After meeting the number, <amp-next-page> displays the footer recommendation box.
 The default is `Infinity`.

 ### `deep-parsing` (optional)

-When specified, this attribute allows `amp-next-page` to recursively parse inline configuration from the loaded documents (if the documents themselves contain an `<amp-next-page>` tag).
-This behavior is enabled by default when using an inline configuration and disabled by default when using a remote configuration.
+When specified, the `deep-parsing` attribute enables recursive parsing of inline JSON configurations from subsequently loaded documents.
+This only works if the loaded documents contain an `<amp-next-page>` tag.

+This behavior is the default if the `<amp-next-page>` component only specifies an inline configuration.
+If the `<amp-next-page>` component loads the configuration remotely this behavior is disabled by default unless `deep-parsing` is set to `true`.

 ### `xssi-prefix` (optional)

-When specified, this attribute allows `amp-next-page` to strip a prefix from the fetched JSON before parsing.
+When specified, this attribute enables `amp-next-page` to strip a prefix before parsing remotely hosted JSON.
 This can be useful for APIs that include [security prefixes](http://patorjk.com/blog/2013/02/05/crafty-tricks-for-avoiding-xssi/) like `)]}` to help prevent cross site scripting attacks.

 ## Styling

-Several CSS classes are exposed to provide flexibility in customizing the appearance of `<amp-next-page>` as follows:
+The `<amp-next-page>` component renders a default recommendation box and separator.
+You may style the appearance of these two elements as follows:

-### Styling the default footer
+### Styling the default footer recommendation box

-The default footer / recommendation box (that appears when no more suggestions are available or the suggestions exceed the maximum specified number of pages) can be styled by appling CSS styles to the following classes:
+The default footer recommendation box (that appears when no more suggestions are available or the suggestions exceed the maximum specified number of pages) can be styled by appling CSS styles to the following classes:

 - `.amp-next-page-footer` for the parent container element
 - `.amp-next-page-footer-content` for the wrapping element